 Three Pathways- One Vision

-McBride High School has three pathways, McBride Engineering, McBride Health Medical and McBride Public Services-Forensics.
+McBride High School has three pathways, McBride Engineering, McBride Health Medical and McBride Criminal Justice and Investigation.
 All three pathways engage students around their interests, find relevant connections to real world activities, and gauge student learning through collaborative, hands-on projects.
 All three pathways prepare students for the demands of college and the workforce.
 With workplace learning experiences in their 12th grade year, all three pathways empower and inspire students to make their own path and determine their own future.